smessie/Article-ESWC2024-DFDP/content/evaluation.md

 ### Conformance to the Requirements
 {:#requirements-conformance}

-In this section, we analyze the conformance of the implemented apps to the requirements defined in [](#requirements-table) under [](#requirements).
+In this section, we analyze the conformance of the implemented applications to the requirements defined in [](#requirements-table) under [](#requirements).

 The first research question is: "How can form developers create forms to declaratively control machines for producing RDF in **multiple viewing environments** (such as Web pages and text-based via a command line)?".
-The FormRenderer and FormCli apps showcase creating a form renderer application in multiple viewing environments (R4).
+The FormRenderer and FormCli applications showcase creating a form renderer application in multiple viewing environments (R4).
 The form was described declaratively (R1) as the display part is fully described using the already existing Solid-UI ontology.
 Data can be passed along to automatically prefill a form by machines using the form fields' bindings (R2), and users can interpret the field title to manually enter a value (R3).

 The second research question is: "How can machines **translate form descriptions** decoupled from the application into a vocabulary that the application understands?".
-N3 conversion rules can be passed along allowing reasoning to automatically translate the form description into the ontology the app understands (R5).
+N3 conversion rules can be passed along allowing reasoning to automatically translate the form description into the ontology the application understands (R5).

-The third research question is: "How can machines **perform more controllable and reusable actions** on the filled out data?".
+The third research question is: "How can machines **perform controllable and reusable actions** on the filled out data?".
 The form description also declaratively describes what should happen in case of a certain trigger (R6).
 Because this is described in a machine-readable way using RDF, a machine can interpret this and execute the right actions (R7).